-It doesn’t matter if you buy fancy labels online or label everything yourself with a label maker (or black Sharpie pen).
 Make sure to put a name on EVERYTHING your kid is taking to school.
-They’ll still loose their water bottles, hats and containers in the first week back, but this way you’ll be able to find it in the usually-icky lost property bin.
-Plus, it’s something the kids can do themselves and hopefully keeps them entertained for a full half hour.
+They’ll still lose their water bottles, hats and containers in the first week back, but this way you’ll be able to find it in the usually-icky lost property bin.
+Plus, it’s something the kids can do themselves and hopefully keeps them entertained for a full half-hour.

 Oh, you may want to grab some clear contact too.
 See #13 for instructions.